 If you suspect that you have had an overdose of this medicine, contact your doctor or go to the accident and emergency department of your local hospital.

 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Xeplion® 75 mg prolonged-release suspension for injection; Janssen-Cilag Ltd, The electronic Medicines Compendium.
-Dated May 2018.
+Manufacturer's PIL, Xeplion® prolonged-release suspension for injection; Janssen-Cilag Ltd, The electronic Medicines Compendium.
+Dated September 2018.